hgiang20/PicoCTF_Writeup/Cryptpgraphy/ReadMyCert.md

 '100 point'

 # Description #
-How about we take you on an adventure on exploring certificate signing requests Take a look at this CSR file here.
+How about we take you on an adventure to explore certificate signing requests Take a look at this CSR file here.

 # Tiếp cận #